Ambassador Earl N. “Phil” Phillips, Jr., Chair

 Chapel Hill, North Carolina

-Heather previously served as Associate Director for Internationalization and Outreach at George Mason University (VA) and Director of International Programs at Mary Baldwin University (VA), where she oversaw partnerships with universities in India, Japan, Korea, and Taiwan.
-In 2012, Heather was selected for the Fulbright International Education Administrators Seminar in India.
-Her previous experience in international affairs focused on human rights, criminal justice reform, and immigration, and she has held positions with the Vera Institute of Justice, U.S. Department of Justice, Americas Society, and U.S. Senate Foreign Relations Committee.
-Heather holds a Bachelor’s degree in Latin American Studies and Spanish from Vanderbilt University and a Master of International Affairs degree from Columbia University.
+Prior to joining UNC-Chapel Hill in January 2019, Ward served as associate director for internationalization and global engagement at the American Council on Education (ACE) in Washington, D.C., where she developed programs and resources to support the internationalization of colleges and universities, as well as increased collaboration among global higher education institutions and systems.
+Ward also led ACE’s efforts to promote the use of technology to deliver global learning and strengthen international partnerships.
+Ward previously served as associate director for internationalization and outreach at George Mason University (VA) and Director of International Programs at Mary Baldwin University (VA).
+Her previous experience in international affairs focused on human rights, criminal justice reform and immigration, and she has held positions with the Vera Institute of Justice, U.S. Department of Justice, Americas Society and U.S. Senate Foreign Relations Committee.
+Ward holds a bachelor’s degree in Latin American studies and Spanish from Vanderbilt University and a master’s degree in international affairs from Columbia University.
 Her passion for global education began with an undergraduate semester in Madrid, Spain, followed by a summer internship and field studies in Guatemala.

 Caldwell Zimmerman is a Vice President with Kian Capital Partners in Atlanta.
 Kian Capital is a private investment firm focused on making equity and debt investments in companies in the lower middle market.
 He began his career in New York City where he was an investment professional at Arsenal Capital Partners and later Harvest Partners.
 He received his undergraduate degree from the University of North Carolina where he majored in Business Administration.
 Caldwell serves as the alumni member on the Phillips Ambassadors Advisory Board, having been a recipient of the scholarship when he studied abroad in Hong Kong in 2009.